nodejs/node/doc/api/fs.md

 the filenames.
 If the `encoding` is set to `'buffer'`, the filenames returned will be passed as {Buffer} objects.

-If `options.withFileTypes` is set to `true`, the resolved array will contain {fs.Dirent} objects.
+If `options.withFileTypes` is set to `true`, the returned array will contain {fs.Dirent} objects.

 ```mjs